Combat magic is shaped by the one manifesting the power which means personality, history, and themes are all reflected in the energy's appearance.

 — Crystal Spheres Techniques

-As the people in the village said, the bird tree was impossible to miss.
-Hundreds of birds fluttered on leafless branches that looked more like claws than something from a tree.
+As the people in the village said, the tree was impossible to miss.
+Hundreds of birds fluttered on leafless branches that looked more like claws than something growing from the earth.
 With all the beating wings, Linsan half expected the roots to lurch out of the ground and the entire tree to sail into the sky.

 She clutched her violin case and stared at the tree.
 She couldn't tell if it was dead or twisted because of some magic spell, but nothing about the tree made her comfortable.